dixonge/gtd/posts/the-odd-persistence-of-superstition.md

 Which also makes it difficult to gain the physical benefits of something like martial arts or yoga when they are so intrinsically tied to some of these concepts.

-I'm probably going to need to re-read Carl Sagan's excellent [Demon-Haunted World][1] and throw a bunch of excerpts out there to see if I can stimulate some logic cells in people's brains&#8230;
+I'm probably going to need to re-read the excellent [Demon-Haunted World by Carl Sagan][1] and throw a bunch of excerpts out there to see if I can stimulate some logic cells in people's brains.

 [1]: https://en.wikipedia.org/wiki/The_Demon-Haunted_World